- Agricultural Engineer

 Agricultural engineers design agricultural machinery components and equipment, using computer-aided design (CAD) technology.
 They also test agricultural machinery and equipment to ensure that they perform properly.
 They design food-processing plants and supervise other operations in a firm.

 Que.
-What do food engineers do?Ans.
+What do food inspector do?Ans.

 Select your reason of reporting